UML-Cyber-Security/ccdc2023/Summer_Presentations/Kubernetes/ansible/README.md

 # k8s Setup

-Setup a k8s demo cluster.
+Setup a k8s demo cluster

-Note:
+## NOTE
+- Not using for presentation (written last year ccdc 2022).
 - Requires at least 2 vCPU

 ## Run the following commands in order